 - Budget – Know your budget for the project.
 This does not mean that the entire budget will need to be used, but it does give integrators a starting point for knowing if certain technology is automatically off the table due to budget concerns.

 - Noting the room’s physical makeup and dimensions – An AV integrator will likely bring laser tape measurers and other tools to help them measure the dimensions of the walls of the room, which will help with product placement.
-Even the height of the ceiling is key as it will dictate what kind of product can be mounted and how it will need to be done.
-Integrators will also write down the physical characteristics of the space such as if there is sheetrock, concrete, cinderblock, etc.

 - Identifying possible red flags – By taking a tour of the space in person, it can allow the integrator to identify red flags for design engineers.
 This could be the type of ceiling or flooring a room has and how that will impact running cable.
-It may be that the spot a client wants a display screen may not work because it would be too close to a fire alarm to be ADA compliant.

 - Waste management – It is important to note if the facility has the capability to dispose of project-related waste such as packing materials, Styrofoam, and cardboard boxes.
 If not, it may require the provider to repack all the waste and haul it away to dispose of it properly.